Most runners will complain of foot or ankle pain running at some point, it is an all too familiar problem.

 Symptoms: Heel and ankle pain running and walking or when standing on tiptoes.
 Heel may look slightly red and feel warm.
 Minor swelling may be present

+Plantar fasciitis is a common cause of foot pain in runners.
 The plantar fascia is a thick band that runs along the sole of your foot from the heel to the toes.
 It helps to support the foot arches and transmits forces through the foot when running and walking